Isaac-DeFrain/KFramework/Notes-Papers/KOverviewNotes.md

 	rule ++ E  => lvalue(E) ~> ++ []  [structural]
 ```

 The corresponding cooling rules reverse the heating rules.
-Note that the cooling rule for the third context expects the wrapper to still be wrapping the expression, and it removes it upon plugging the expession back.
+Note that the cooling rule for the third context expects the wrapper to still be wrapping the expression, and it removes it upon plugging the expression back.
 Thus, this wrapper should only have contextual meaning, used for altering the semantics, but being preserved by it.
 In some sense, these wrappers are actually providing locally typed evaluation contexts.

 Not all structural rules are heating/cooling rules.
 Sometimes we want to desugar some language constructs into others or into built-in K constructs and we do not want such steps to be observable.
 E.g. one may want to desugar a "for" loop into a "while" loop or eliminate the sequential composition construct, replacing it with the K built-in `~>` construct.
 A language designer may not want such structural rules to be reversible.
 In fact, making all structural rules reversible may yield unwanted nondeterminism in the language.